zv3zdochka/reachable-sets-2d-pyomo-grid-torch/README.md

   - `run_li_markus_example()`
     Li–Markus example:
-    - for several time horizons \(T\) builds the grid reachable set (NumPy backend),
+    - for several time horizons $T$ builds the grid reachable set (NumPy backend),
     - builds an approximate boundary via brute-force constant controls on the elliptic control set,
     - computes the convex hull of the reachable set and the Hausdorff distance to it,
-    - prints a qualitative convexity status (“degenerate”, “numerically non-convex”, “approximately convex”),
+    - prints a qualitative convexity status ("degenerate", "numerically non-convex", "approximately convex"),
     - draws figures with:
       - grid reachable set,
       - boundary,